Old-School QUANTUM ERROR Gameplay Trailer Hints at Hard Times in Firefighting Community

 Unlike countless other first-person shooters, developer TeamKill Media's original take on Doom 3 and Dead Space — titled Quantum Error — won't put you in the boots of a well-trained marine or some future solider.

 Instead, Quantum Error will give the player a chance to assume the role of a firefighter, Capt.
 Jacob Thomas.
-Just like the real-life heroes whose heroic efforts undoubtedly saved millions of human beings, the main hero's task will be simple: save as many lives from a burning complex as possible and find a way to get out.
+Just like the real-life heroes whose heroic efforts undoubtedly saved millions of human beings, the main hero's task will be simple: save as many lives as possible and find a way to get out from the ruined complex.

 Unfortunately for the brave protagonist, Dakoda and Micah Jones' ambitious horror takes place mostly on a futuristic space station infested with truly bizarre-looking creatures and dangerous monsters, turning the mundane mission into a bloody festival of cut limbs, old-fashioned headshots, and exploding barrels.